William758/ZetArtifacts/README.md

 Can configure artifacts to be disabled or always active.

+Artifact of the Bazaar - The Bazaar Between Time contains a larger variety of interactables.

+- Disabled by default.
+The purpose of this artifact is to toggle other bazaar mod content.

+- Relies on other mods to actually populate the bazaar. (like BiggerBazaar and BazaarExpand)

 Artifact of Revival - Dead players respawn after the boss is defeated.

 Artifact of Tossing - Allows players to drop and scrap items.
 (LeftAlt + RMB to scrap)

 Artifact of Multitudes - Double player count scaling. (stacks multiplicatively with original multitudes mod)

+Artifact of Sanction - Monster and Interactable types can appear earlier.

+Artifact of Accumulation - Collected items increase difficulty.
+Interactable spawns are increased.

-Artifact of Escalation - Monster and interactable types can appear earlier than usual.
-Post-loop Elites begin to appear at monster level 10.
+Artifact of Escalation - Post-loop Elites begin to appear at monster level 10.
+Monster spawns are increased.

 Artifact of the Eclipse - Enables all Eclipse modifiers.